senseobservationsystems/sense-user-data-api/README.md

     SenseUserDataAPI userDataAPI = new SenseUserDataAPI(useLive);
     userDataAPI.setSessionId(sessionId);

-    // prepare JSONObject contains the user data for this user
+    // prepare JSONObject contains the user data for this user.
-    // There is no format checking in this module or in the backend, so you can add any thing you like.
+    // There is no format checking under "user_data" in this module or in the backend, so you can add any thing you like.
+    // For now, we are creating a json object structured as:
+    /**
+    	{
+    		"user_data": {
+    			"first_name": "Frank",
+    			"last_name": "Underwood",
+     			"address": "1609 Far St. NW, Washington, D.C., 20036"
+    		}
+    	 }
+    **/
     JSONObject innerUserData = new JSONObject();
     innerUserData.put("first_name", "Frank");
     innerUserData.put("last_name", "Underwood");